KatyHerrick/comical-commit-classifier/README.md

 ##### Prepare your commit logs
 1. Navigate to the repo you want to analyze and run `git log > reponame_raw_logs.txt ; mv reponame_raw_logs.txt [path/to/comical-commit-classifier]/data`.
 This should save the logs in the proper place.
 Replace the `[path/to/comical-commit-classifier]` with the path to this repo.
 2. Run `python raw_log_processor.py -log "data/reponame_raw_logs.txt"`.
-This should output a file called `reponame_commits.txt.`
+This should output a file called `reponame_commits.txt`.

+##### Create an answer key
+1. Run `python manual_annotator.py -f "data/reponame_commits.txt"`.
+[Don't do this yet; manual_annotator is still a to-do.]
+2. As each commit appears, type `s` for serious and `f` for funny, followed by the return key.
+For extra fun, think of it like swiping left or right on Tinder.

+##### Classify the commits
-3. Run`naive_classifier.py -coms "reponame_commits.txt"`.
+1. Run`naive_classifier.py -coms "reponame_commits.txt"`.
 [Don't do this yet; naive_classifer is still a to-do.]
+This should output something TBD.

 ### Collaborator Setup
-1. In the terminal, navigate to your preferred directory and run the following commands to set up your environment:
+In the terminal, navigate to your preferred directory and run the following commands to set up your environment:
 ```shell
 git clone git@github.com:KatyHerrick/comical-commit-classifier.git
 sudo easy_install pip    # get pip in case you don't have it